 View a sample hard skills assessment from Toggl Hire: Digital Marketer Skills Test

 Personality traits are the component parts of an individual’s character.
 These traits come together to form part of an individual’s personality and mostly stay the same throughout an individual’s life.

-When it comes to assessing candidates, depending on your sector, organization, and individual role, you’ll likely have a good idea of the ‘type’ of person you’re looking for.
+When assessing candidates, depending on your sector, organization, and individual role, you’ll likely have a good idea of the ‘type’ of person you’re looking for.
 You can assess these traits with the right tools, such as a personality test.

 Comparison Table – Soft Skills vs. Hard Skills vs. Personality Traits

 |What are they?||Interpersonal skills used to lead, manage, and work with other people.||Learned competencies in an area/field.||The attributes of an individual’s character.|